Vaishnavi-Golhar/D2Dzero/readme.md

 ## DevOps Internship Assignment – NGINX Reverse Proxy + Docker Compose

-This project demonstrates a production-style setup where two backend services—one in Go and one in Python (Flask)—are deployed using Docker Compose and routed via a centralized NGINX reverse proxy.
+This project demonstrates a production-style setup where two backend services—one in Go and one in Python —are deployed using Docker Compose and routed via a centralized NGINX reverse proxy.
 All services are accessible through a single port using path-based routing (`/service1`, `/service2`).

 ---